NiceColors/nicecolors_portfolio/README.md

 - `styles/`: Global styles and Tailwind CSS configuration
 - `public/`: Static assets

-## Customization

-- The project uses Tailwind CSS for styling.
-You can customize the theme in the `tailwind.config.js` file.
-- Internationalization is handled by react-i18next.
-Locale files can be found in the `public/locales` directory.
-- Dark mode is implemented using next-themes.
-You can customize the color scheme in your components.

 ## License

 This project is open source and available under the [MIT License](LICENSE).